Unlike Chamillionaire, when we see you rollin’, we’re definitely not hatin’.

 The explanations behind why foam rolling works feels good are hotly contested.
 While the benefits of it have been claimed to include everything from warming up your muscles to releasing tension to helping you to recover faster after a workout, did you ever pause in your rolling routine to ask how it actually benefits you?

+The benefits of utilising a foam roller are backed up with cold evidence.
 While there is conclusive scientific research on the subject, it’s limited.
-A small study from 2018 from the University of Stirling discovered that after a session of foam rolling, it took less effort for muscles to produce the same amount of force than it did before.
+A study from The Sports Medicine Journal discovered that after a session of foam rolling, there was significant alleviation of the impact of exercise.

 Another small study published in the Journal of Athletic Training suggested that engaging in foam rolling after you’ve worked out can help reduce delayed-onset muscle soreness, which would then in turn boost performance in later workouts.